esp32wrangler/CarND-PID-Control-Project/README.md

 ### Speed control

 Finally I tried to see how fast the car can negotiate the course.
-I quickly discovered that there are some sharp turns that the car just cannot negotiate if the speed is too high, even with the best possible control.
+I quickly discovered that there are some sharp turns that the car just cannot successfully complete if the speed is too high, even with the best possible control.
 So I added a simple mechanism that check the steering output of the steering PID controller and feeds a lower target speed to the speed PID controller as the steering angle approaches.

 I also tried using the error value or the accumulated integral error from the steering controller to determine  the speed, but I got the best results by using the steering angle.

 With this simple tweak, I managed to reach top speeds of around 60mph and go around the track in around 55 seconds (corresponding to an average speed of 78 km/h).
 With smarter speed control I'm sure this could be improved.
+It also became clear that the speed controller and the steering controller should be twiddled together to achieve best results, as they have a feedback effect on each other.
+That excercise is left for the future.

 [![](writeup_images/thumbnail_fastrun.png)](https://drive.google.com/file/d/1g4rjPoaA6g9pq96ljQgh9AgkKneILYBs/view?usp=sharing)